JuiceFS vs. S3QL

 |Open source date||2011||2021.1|

-This part mainly evaluates the ease of installation and use of the two products.
+This part mainly evaluates the ease of installing and using the two products.

 During the installation process, we use Rocky Linux 8.4 operating system (kernel version 4.18.0-305.12.1.el8_4.x86_64).

-S3QL is developed in Python and requires python-devel 3.7 and above to be installed.
-In addition, at least the following dependencies must be met: fuse3-devel, gcc, pyfuse3, sqlite-devel, cryptography, defusedxml, apsw, dugong.
+S3QL is developed in Python and requires python-devel 3.7 or higher to be installed.
+In addition, at least the following dependencies must be satisfied: fuse3-devel, gcc, pyfuse3, sqlite-devel, cryptography, defusedxml, apsw, dugong.
 In addition, you need to pay special attention to Python's package dependencies and location issues.

 S3QL will install 12 binary programs in the system, and each program provides an independent function, as shown in the figure below.